Factsheet 03: Bond

 Claiming the bond back

-If you agree with the landlord/agent about return of the bond, sign the completed form and have the landlord/agent sign it.
-Return the form to NSWFT by post, fax or in person.
-NSWFT can deposit the money into your bank account or post a cheque to your new address.
+If you and the landlord/agent agree about the amount to be returned, sign the completed form and have the landlord/agent sign it.
+Return the form to Fair Trading by post, email (bondclaims@customerservice.nsw.gov.au), or in person.
+Fair Trading can deposit the money into your bank account or post a cheque to your new address.

-If you disagree about return of the bond, you can still make a claim.
-Fill in the form with the amount that you want paid to you.
-You do not need the landlord's/agent's signature.
-Return the form to NSWFT.
+You can still make a claim if you disagree about the amount of bond to be returned to you.
+Fill in the form with the amount that you want paid (or use Rental Bonds Online if you used it at the start of the tenancy).
+You do not need the landlord’s/agent’s signature.
+Return the form to Fair Trading.

-NSWFT will give the landlord/agent written notice that you have made a claim.
-If the landlord/agent does not dispute it, NSWFT will pay your claim after 14 days.
+Fair Trading will give the landlord/agent written notice that you have made a claim.
+If the landlord/agent does not dispute it, Fair Trading will pay your claim after 14 days.

-If the landlord/agent disputes your claim, they must apply to the Consumer, Trader and Tenancy Tribunal (CTTT) within 14 days of receiving the notice and tell NSWFT in writing that they have done so.
+If the landlord/agent does dispute your claim, they must apply to the NSW Civil and Administrative Tribunal (NCAT) within 14 days of receiving the notice and tell Fair Trading in writing that they have done so.

-The CTTT will decide how the bond will be paid out.
+The Tribunal will decide how the bond will be paid out.

 Claim by landlord/agent